-iterate until the queue is empty:

-remove the first element and extend it

-check the thus created new elements

-a new solution and a better bound may be found
+iterate until the queue is empty: remove the first element and extend it check the thus created new elements a new solution and a better bound may be found update the queue

 © 2014 bei Prof. Dr. Uwe Kastens

 Parallel Branch & Bound (central)